cosmos/gaia/docs/migration/cosmoshub-4-v14-upgrade.md

 <!-- markdown-link-check-disable -->
 # Cosmos Hub 4, Gaia v14 Upgrade, Instructions

-This document describes the steps for validators and full node operators, to upgrade successfully to the Gaia v14 release.
+This document describes the steps for validators, full node operators and relayer operators, to upgrade successfully for the Gaia v14 release.

 For more details on the release, please see the [release notes](https://github.com/cosmos/gaia/releases/tag/v14.1.0)

+**Relayer Operators** for the Cosmos Hub and consumer chains, will also need to update to use [Hermes 1.7.3](https://github.com/informalsystems/hermes/releases/tag/v1.7.3) or higher, see [Relayer Operations](#relayer-operations) or more details.

 ## Release Binary